DClealMartinez/Portafolio/README.md

 Explore the projects below to see examples of my work and understand how I can contribute to your goals.
 I am committed to excellence and innovation in data analysis, and I am excited about the potential to collaborate on future projects.

+# Included Files

+## PowerBI_and_Excel:

+It includes some Excel and Power BI files to demonstrate the handling of these programs.

+# Invitation

+Additionally, I would like you to visit my repository [Basico para programar]([https://github.com/DClealMartinez/Basicoprogramar]) , which is a proposal that aims to provide files with basic functions for various programs.

+Note:

-Thank you for visiting, and please feel free to reach out to discuss how I can add value to your initiatives.
+The repository is a work in progress, so files will be added gradually.
+Thank you for visiting, and please feel free to contact me to discuss how I can contribute to your initiatives.